Zurac-Apps/4tify/README.md

 5. That's it, your done, and your device will respring.
 To boot into iOS 4, lauch the 4tify app.
 Once your screen goes black wait a sec, then tap your homebutton, and should see your device start to verbose boot within 10-15 seconds.

+6. If you delete the 4tify app, or it doesn't seem to be working, you can always run:

+`./Reinstall-App.sh <ip-address>`

 **Same note as above, if @msft_guy's SSH Ramdisk does work, just launch the jar, let it do it's thing, and run Patch-Partition-Old.sh*

 ## Thanks to: